Octagon-simon/octaValidate/README.md

    This option alows you to provide words that users are not supposed to submit.
 For eg ["null", "error", "false"].
 In order to use this option, you must set **strictMode** to **true**.

-To use any of these options, provide it as an object and pass as the second argument when creating an instance of octaValidate.
+To use any of these options, provide it as an object and pass it as the second argument when creating an instance of octaValidate.

 ```javascript
 //my function instance